minakamoto/pcshscr2023/docs/2nd.md

       - Open the VSCode settings (File > Preferences > Settings) or use the shortcut (Ctrl+,).
         - **If you do not want to use these settings outside of this hands-on, switch from the `User` tab to the `Workspace` tab.**
       - Find `python.languageServer` in the settings and set the value to `Pylance`.
-    - Set the Python file to automatically change the code in Black Formatter when you save it.
+    - Set Black Formatter to automatically modify code when saving Python files.
       - Press Ctrl+Shift+P to open the command palette.
       - Type and select `Preferences: Open User Settings(JSON)` to open the JSON file.
         - **If you do not want to use this setting outside of this hands-on, open `Preferences: Open Workspace Settings(JSON)`.**